Born 1967 without a definite purpose.

 On the verge of a TILT in 1996 a collision occurs with a bumper labelled “video-art” and then he bounces at full speed in the tunnel of interactivity.

-He finds himself thrown in an unexplored area of the pinball where he bounces furiously among museums, theaters, academies and workshops, digital video, videogames, CAD-CAM, industrial electronics.
+He finds himself thrown in an unexplored area of the pinball table where he bounces furiously among museums, theaters, academies and workshops, digital video, videogames, CAD-CAM, industrial electronics.

 In all this mess, one only solid idea: you must maintain your kinetic energy.